 Rich Content Comments with TinyMCE and Vue.js

-This entry is part 2 of 2 in the series Rich Text Editing and Beyond with TinyMCE and Vue
+Part of the series: Rich Text Editing and Beyond with TinyMCE and Vue

 Building a collaborative content management system in Vue.js?
 Commenting functionality is essential for team feedback before publication.
 Let's explore how to quickly integrate TinyMCE's powerful commenting system with your Vue.js application.
 And guess what?
 It works great with any authentication system you already have setup!